 How do I take a qualified charitable distribution (QCD)?

 You can sell shares from your Vanguard mutual funds or Vanguard brokerage account by check to donate to a qualified charity.
 This is called a qualified charitable distribution (QCD).
-You can take qualified charitable distribution from your IRA.
+You can take a qualified charitable distribution from your IRA.

 Why do this?